Ted Nugent: Animal rights

+Nugent's views on animal rights have prompted criticism from fellow musicians such as Paul McCartney and John Feldmann.
+Feldmann wrote a song for his band Goldfinger, titled "Fuck Ted Nugent", on their album Open Your Eyes.

+Civil rights

+Nugent's views have been considered racist by some.
 In an interview in 1990, a few months after the release of Nelson Mandela during the negotiations to end apartheid in South Africa, Nugent stated, "apartheid isn't that cut-and-dry.
 All men are not created equal."
 He described black South Africans as "a different breed of man" who "still put bones in their noses, they still walk around naked, they wipe their butts with their hands".

-As a reward for entertaining U.S. troops in Iraq in 2004, Nugent visited Saddam Hussein's war room.
-He commented on Iraq, "Our failure has been not to Nagasaki them."

-On July 17, 2008, during the presidential election season and shortly before the Republican presidential nominating convention, Nugent expressed his skepticism about presumptive GOP Presidential nominee John McCain, stating that McCain was "catering to a growing segment of soulless Americans who care less what they can do for their country, but whine louder and louder about what their country must do for them.
-That is both un-American and pathetic."